Fully Asynchronous Stochastic Coordinate Descent: A Tight Lower Bound on the Parallelism Achieving Linear Speedup: Model and Main Results

 More subtly, even if update $A$ commits after all the updates in $B$, it can still affect the updates in $B$ due to differential delays coming from the operating environment (see Footnote~\ref{fn:async-effects} for examples of such delays).

-In~\cite{LiuW2015}, Liu and Wright implicitly used the Strong Common Value assumption, namely that the choice of coordinate for update $t$ does not affect the value of $\tilde{x}^t$ read in update $t$ nor the values read in earlier updates.
+In~\cite{LiuW2015}, Liu and Wright implicitly used the Strong Common Value assumption, namely that the choice of coordinate for update $t$ does not affect the value of $\tilde{x}^t$ read by update $t$ nor the values read by earlier updates.
 This is the reason they can use the parameter $\Lres$ to bound gradient differences.
-To avoid using the Strong Common Value assumption, we have introduced a new but similar parameter $\Lresbar$.
+To avoid using the Strong Common Value assumption, we have introduced a new but similar parameter $\Lresbar$.}

+\paragraph{Further Remarks about the \textsf{SACD} Algorithm} In many optimization problems, e.g., those involving sparse matrices, the number of coordinate values needed for computing the gradient in Step \ref{alg-line-gradient} of Algorithm~\ref{alg:SACD} is much smaller than $n$, i.e., in Step \ref{alg-line-retrieve}, the core needs to retrieve only a tiny portion of the full set of coordinate values.
+Also, the sets of coordinate values needed for computing the gradients along different coordinates can be very different.
+Therefore, the random choice of coordinate (in Step \ref{alg-line-random}) should be made ahead of the process of retrieving required information from the shared memory.

+If the convex function $F$ does not have the univariate non-smooth components, each update simply adds a number, which depends only on the computed gradient, to the current value in the memory.
+Then the update can be done atomically (e.g., by fetch-and-add\footnote{The fetch-and-add CPU instruction atomically increments the contents of a memory location by a specified value.}), and no lock is required.

+However, for general scenarios with univariate non-smooth components, the update to $x_j$ must depend on the value of $x_j$ in memory right before the update (see \eqref{eq:update-rule}).
+Then the update cannot be done atomically, and a lock is necessary.
+We note that when the number of cores is far fewer than $n$, say when it is $\epsilon \sqrt{n}$ for some $\epsilon < 1$, delays due to locking can occur, but are unlikely to be significant.\footnote{The standard \emph{birthday paradox} result states that if $\epsilon \sqrt{n}$ cores each chooses a random coordinate among $[n]$ uniformly, the probability of a collision is $\Theta(\epsilon^2)$.} As already mentioned, even if the update is carried out using a Compare-and-Swap operation, the lock is still present within the hardware implementation of this operation.

+\paragraph{Justifying the SCC Order} We begin by justifying why Step 5 in the update algorithm needs to use the most up-to-date value of $x_1$ (or more generally, of $x_j$), via the the following convex function example. \begin{example} Let $\overline{F}$ be a convex function on $n-1$ variables.
+Then define the $n$ variable convex function $F$ as follows.